NovikYaroslav/dashboard/README.md

 5. React-calenda

 ### Development plan:

 1. Add popups with discription of functionality to Welcome page and Dasboard page.
 2. Add at least weather widget, player widget.
 3. Add backend part for ability to use on different devices.
 4. Add more widgets.
 5. According to to projects sizes, rewrite project with TypeScript.
+6. Add dark theme.